 Dillingham Probation Office

 The Dillingham District Probation/Parole Office is responsible for the supervision of clients who reside and or work in the Bristol Bay and Aleutian Islands area.
 This area encompasses over 45,000 square miles of land mass, including several large towns: King Salmon, Dillingham and Togiak in the Bristol Bay area.
 There are over 50 smaller villages spread through out the area.
 Currently the Dillingham Office supervises clients in 22 locations.
 Most of the clients supervised reside in remote village locations that are accessible only by air and where few, if any, rehabilitative or counseling services are available.
-The office provides services to the Superior Courts in Dillingham, Naknek and Unalaska.
+The office provides services to the Superior Courts in Dillingham, and Naknek.

 A joint effort by the Department of Corrections Public Safety and Bristol Bay Native Corporation to train Village Public Safety Officers (VPSO's), to assist the probation officer with supervision of offenders in rural areas, has been implemented since FY99.
 The VPSO's (under the direction of the District Probation Officer) provide regular contact with probationers and parolees in rural communities.
 DOC coordinates with the Department of Public Safety to incorporate probation and parole training into the VPSO Academy.